Carnedd Llywelyn and Foel Fras from Llanfairfechan

 Summits and Places on this Route

-The approach from Llanfairfechan is significantly shorter than from Aber, and just as satisfying.
+Walking into the Northern Carneddau from Llanfairfechan is significantly shorter than from Aber, and just as satisfying.
 You can start off from any one of a handful of footpaths, with the most obvious option being the North Wales Path.
 We took the bridleway option that starts off at SH680 738 – at the junction of the two minor roads, though unless you’re getting dropped off, you’ll need to follow the road that starts from the village, near the Bryn-y-neuadd Hospital and up Caeffynnon Road past the golf club.

 1 – Follow the route initially uphill along the lane, but turn right after the cottage and not at the right of way before it.
 The path is obvious as it has a no motor vehicles sign.
 It has been known for people to try and drive up here in regular cars (by mistake, apparently), not an easy task when you see how steep the first section is.The track has been hewn into the bedrock, and the first section is steep and in the wet a tad slippery.